Ech01ng/Networking/OSIm.md

 ## 2. Data Link Layer

+Recieves Packets from the <b>Network Layer</b>.

+There are 2 kinds of addressing:

+- Logical Addressing -> Done at Network Layer where IP addresses of the sender an reciever are assigned to form a data packet
+- Physical Addressing -> Done at Data Link Layer where the MAC address of both the sender and reciever are assigned to the data packet from the Network Layer

 The data link layer provides reliable and error-free transmission of data frames between two adjacent nodes on a network.
 It handles framing, error detection and correction, and flow control.

 ## 3. Network Layer